Great Diamond Island residents may try to secede from Portland

 The Great Diamond Island Exploratory Committee said Thursday morning that it has gathered the required number of signatures to begin the legal process that could result in secession from Portland.
 It needed to get the signatures of more than half of the 75 registered voters who reside on the Casco Bay island.

-Portland has 30 days to certify the signatures on the island’s petition.
+Islanders are expected to officially submit the petitions on Monday and Portland has 30 days to certify the signatures.

 The secession process would begin with the exploratory committee studying the costs and benefits and would include negotiations with the city before seeking permission from the State Legislature to move forward with a local referendum.